 Contractor Abandons Project Midway

 Occasionally, a contractor begins work on a project but leaves before completion.
 This can leave property owners with unfinished work and the need to find another contractor to complete the project at additional costs.
+The additional costs and efforts to complete a project after such a setback can be significant.

 Contractor Fails to Meet Contractual Obligations at Project Conclusion

-Even if a contractor stays on a project until its supposed completion, they may fail to fulfill all contract terms.
-This could include failing to meet quality standards, cutting corners, or not completing certain aspects of the project as agreed.
+Even if a contractor stays on a project until its supposed completion, they may fail to fulfill all contract terms, meet quality standards, cut corners, or not complete parts of the project as agreed.
+If insurance claims or bonds were previously secured against the project, they may provide some financial relief and support in these situations.

 Including Abandonment Provisions in Construction Contracts